Feldwick History, Family Crest & Coats of Arms

 Early History of the Feldwick family

-Another 147 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Feldwick History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Feldwick research.
+Another 74 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Feldwick History in all our PDF Extended History products and printed products wherever possible.

 Feldwick Spelling Variations